Jacques Lebaudy: In popular culture

 Lebaudy was the subject of wide public interest, first in France and then worldwide.
 Caricatures of him include that by Sem and a 1904 poster of world political figures by Eugène Ogé.
 He was the subject of several lampoons in London publications by the young P. G. Wodehouse.
 The Romance of Terence O’Rourke, Gentleman Adventurer by Louis Joseph Vance, a pulp novel from 1907 probably based on magazine stories published in 1904, is a romanticized version of the "Empire of the Sahara", with Terence O'Rourke being an American adventurer who is recruited to help a cowardly French millionaire become the "Emperor of the Sahara".
 Another work on Lebaudy was English artist John Copley's 1909 collection of lithographs "The Fall and Rise of His Imperial Majesty Jacques Démodé".

 The adventures of Lebaudy even inspired a French game-maker to produce a wire puzzle in his honor.

+Collections

+The papers of Lebaudy's mother Amicie were transferred to University College London in 1989 after previously being held at Coutts Bank and the Bodelian Library, Oxford.
+The archive includes correspondence in support of Paul Déroulède and Gabriel Syveton, personal material and documents relating to the Sanatorium du Mont des Oiseaux in Hyères, France.